oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 ```
 :::

 All examples in this document are non-normative and informative only.
-Examples labeled with ⚠ contain advanced concepts or make use of keywords that are defined only later in the text, they can be skipped at first reading.

 All other text is normative unless otherwise labeled.